veekthor04/route-smoother/README.md

 ### Smoothen by distance
 This method of smoothening is derived from the observation that sensor malfunctioning causes sharp spike to a far coordinate from the current route.
-These spikes can be trimmed based on the assumption that there is maximum allowed distance between two coordinate which is called the **cutoff distance**.
+These spikes can be trimmed based on the assumption that there is a maximum allowed distance between two coordinates which is called the **cutoff distance**.
 The default value is 500 meters

 ### Smoothen by angle
 This method of smoothening is derived from the observation that sensor malfunctioning causes sharp spike angle away from the current route.
-These spikes can be trimmed based on the assumption that there is minimum minimum allowed angle between a middle coordinate and the neighboring coordinates which is called the **cutoff angle**.
+These spikes can be trimmed based on the assumption that there is a minimum allowed angle between a middle coordinate and the neighboring coordinates which is called the **cutoff angle**.
 The default value is 45 degrees.